 A "creator of quality space" is how the company positions itself.
 It delivers cutting-edge work spaces supported by comprehensive after-sale services/warranties that has gained it a sparkling reputation.
-The company is ISO-9001, ISO14001, OHSAS18001, and CANB certified.
+The company is IS0-9001, ISO14001, OHSAS18001, and CANB certified.
 It is also the only company among its industry peers that has been recognized and rewarded for achievements in energy conservation.
 "Quality" and "reputation" are the critical intangible assets that give the company the assurance to win over customers.

-2.1.4.3 A quality management team and modularized construction methods and quality according to customer needs and the terms of construction agreements.
+2.1.4.3 A quality management team and modularized construction methods

+The company provides services to businesses on a project-by-project basis.
+It has project managers who engage customers directly to oversee construction progress and quality according to customer needs and the terms of construction agreements.
 The company's key project managers all have more than 10 years of experience in the industry, and each of them is well-versed in managing construction work.
 For completed projects, the Company has established a complete and detailed database.
 With engineering experiences accumulated over the years, for related projects, there are the closure meetings where authorities concerned are invited to take part so that we can learn further and it helps us modularize different types of customers and is therefore able to reduce design costs and respond to customers with optimal construction solutions in a timely manner.